PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 Some people allow their beloved pets to let their heads out of the window while traveling.
 This isn’t the right thing to do, because such carelessness may harm them, as they may be struck by objects or heavy blowing wind.

 While on your road trip, take frequent breaks so that your pet can get some exercise and excrete, if necessary.
+As may be expected, it is important that you plan your journey accordingly – use a web-based travel planner such as Route4Me Route Optimization to help you get the most efficient route.
 Just make sure you don’t them leave the vehicle without a collar.

 Furthermore, always make sure that your canine baby has an ID tag and a leash while traveling.
 This is to ensure that even if it gets lost, it is recognizable by anyone who finds it.
 As a rule, write down your phone number in the tag, just in case it gets lost.

 Many times, we may leave pets alone in the car, promising to come back in a minute.
 However, you may not be able to get back in a minute, which can unintentionally cause danger to your pet due to heat hazards or suffocation.

 You never know the repercussions of high temperature on your pet inside the car, which may prove dangerous, even leading to death.
 Here is a link that will teach you what you must-do if you find a pet inside a car growling and seeking help.

 When you’re not with your dog in the car, make sure to use Tesla Dog Mode.
 The Tesla Dog Mode is a safety feature that ensures the comfort and safety of your pet while you’re away.
 It allows them to regulate their own temperature by keeping it at whatever setting they want, as well as displaying an alert on screen for anyone who might worry about what’s going on inside (in case someone rolls down their window).